KnowMe-Bench: Benchmarking Person Understanding for Lifelong Digital Companions: Evaluation Framework

 \subsection{Level I: Precision \& Factuality (The ``Memory'' Layer)}

-This level evaluates the model's ability to precisely retrieve entities and temporal details from the long-context timeline ($Q_{\tau}$). \begin{itemize} \item \textbf{Task 1: Context-Aware Information Extraction.} Tests the completeness of entity recall under strict spatiotemporal constraints. \item \textbf{Task 2: Adversarial Abstention (Hallucination Test).} Uses ``Mismatching Trap'' queries to test the model's ability to refuse answering when causality or entities are distorted. \item \textbf{Task 3: Temporal Reasoning.} Assesses mastery of the timeline structure, including duration calculation and distinguishing chronological order from narrative presentation order. \end{itemize}
+This level evaluates the model's ability to precisely retrieve entities and temporal details from the long-context timeline ($Q_{\tau}$). \textbf{Task 1 (Context-Aware Information Extraction)} tests complete entity recall under strict spatiotemporal constraints. \textbf{Task 2 (Adversarial Abstention)} uses ``Mismatching Trap'' queries to verify that the model refuses to answer when entities or causal links are deliberately distorted. \textbf{Task 3 (Temporal Reasoning)} probes duration estimation and the ability to recover chronological order rather than narrative presentation order in flashback-heavy passages.